A Light-Cone Approach to Higher-Order Cosmological Observables: The Observational Angular Distance–Redshift Relation

 The most relevant outcome of the above results is that the systematic cross-check of our second-order source terms with the literature \cite{BenDayan:2012wi, Fanizza:2013doa, Marozzi:2014kua} provides a definite validation of the light-cone perturbation theory developed in this paper.

 To conclude, the terms with the monopole $P\o$ due to the OSG fixing are:

-These last four equations represent one of the most remarkable results of this paper, because they confirm that the GLC gauge is a very convenient gauge to compute cosmological observables to higher orders in perturbation theory, having a divergences free result.
+These last four equations represent one of the most remarkable results of this paper, because they confirm that the GLC gauge is a very convenient gauge to compute cosmological observables to higher orders in perturbation theory, having a divergences-free result.